BergenSoft/smart-nodes/README.md

 ### **Features:**

 -   One button control which switch between `up`, `stop`, `down`, `stop`.
--   One button control for each direction `up and stop` or `down and stop`.
+-   Two button control for each direction `up and stop` and `down and stop`.
--   Send direct position the shutter should be.
+-   Send direct position the shutter should go to.
 -   Stop shutter immediately.
--   Has an alarm function to go to a specific state (Open or close) when the alarm is activated.
+-   Has an alarm on function to go to a specific state (Open or close) when the alarm is activated.
+-   Has an alarm off function to restore a specific state when the alarm gets deaktivated.

 ## 3. Scene control